HQarroum/scoped-injector/README.md

 ### Project tree description

 When initializing your application and before using the `scoped-injector`, you must provision it with the layout of your project tree structure on the filesystem.
-To do so, create a configuration file (e.g in `config/project.tree.js`) describing the structure of your project, here is an example using `Express` :
+To do so, create a configuration file (e.g in `config/project.tree.js`) describing the structure of your project, here is an example using a sample project :

 The `bin/www` initialization module :